ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 ### Step 3: Wait for the changes to propagate

-Once you have modified your domain name’s OVH DNS zone, you will need to allow a maximum of 24 hours for the changes to fully propagate and be effective.
+Once you have modified your domain name’s OVHcloud DNS zone, you will need to allow a maximum of 24 hours for the changes to fully propagate and be effective.

 If you would like the propagation time to be shorter the next time you edit your OVH DNS zone, you can shorten it slightly by adjusting the TTL (*Time To Live*) that applies to all of the DNS records.
 To do this, go to the `DNS Zone`{.action} tab in your Control Panel, click `Default TTL`{.action}, and follow the steps indicated.